KxSystems/docs-v1/docs/cookbook/websockets.md

 ## JSON

 A small utility to parse and generate JSON is shipped in q.k.
 (Since V3.2 2014.08.22.)
-For prior releases, it can be found at <http://kx.com/q/e/json.k>.
+For prior releases, it can be found at:
+<i class="fa fa-github"></i> [KxSystems/kdb/e/json.k](https://github.com/KxSystems/kdb/blob/master/e/json.k)

 After loading json.k, example data is in `.j.x`
 ```q